Werner Mölders: Commemoration and reversal of honours

 The Invalidenfriedhof, where Mölders is buried, lay in East Berlin and in 1975 East German officials ordered all the graves leveled.
 After the 1990 German reunification, Mölders' grave was rebuilt and rededicated on 11 October 1991 by Mölders' school friend and canon (Domherr) of the St. Hedwig's Cathedral, Heribert Rosal.
 The ceremony was witnessed by guests from the United States, Great Britain, Austria, Spain and Hungary.

 On 13 April 1968, a destroyer of the West German Navy was christened Mölders in Bath, Maine (USA).
 It was in service between 1969 and 2003.
 As of 2018, it is the central attraction at the German Navy Museum in Wilhelmshaven.
 On 9 November 1972, a base of a battalion of the 34th Signal Regiment of the Bundeswehr in Visselhövede received the name "Mölders".
 The Fighter Wing 74 (Jagdgeschwader 74), stationed in Neuburg an der Donau, received the name "Mölders" in 1973.
-Now a general, Rall presented the cuffbands.
+Fellow ace Günther Rall, now a general, presented the cuffbands.

 In 1998, on the occasion of the 61st anniversary of the bombing of the Spanish town of Guernica during the Spanish Civil War, the German Parliament decided that members of the Condor Legion, such as Mölders, should "no longer be honoured".
 In 2005, the Federal Ministry of Defence decided to remove the name "Mölders" from JG 74.
 The decision was confirmed on 11 March 2005 by the Federal Minister of Defence Peter Struck, and at 10:00, the flags and cufftitles were removed.

 Mölders' supporters challenged the ruling.
 They pointed to his equivocal political attitude towards Nazism and his commitment to Catholicism; not only did he have a Catholic religious marriage ceremony but Klawitter, regarded by the Third Reich as politically "unreliable," had performed the ceremony.
 Despite petitions from politicians and high-ranking active and retired servicemen, among them Horst Seehofer, Rall and Jörg Kuebart, the Office for Military History (MGFA) noted that Mölders' membership in the Bund Neudeutschland did not provide sufficient evidence of his having been critical of the regime, but rather showed the contrary and concluded that it was questionable whether Mölders had distanced himself enough from Nazism before his death in 1941.
 Consequently, the decision remained in force.